Age discrimination - when discrimination is allowed in the provision of goods or services

 Here are examples of discrimination which are allowed under the law:

-- free TV licenses for people aged 75 and over
+- free TV licences for people aged 75 and over

 - winter fuel allowance for pensioners